Step-by-Step APT Guide for NIRSpec MOS Deep Extragalactic Survey

 Examining the observations

-We can now examine the observation.
+You can now examine the observation.
 Make sure the observation is selected in the tree editor.
 The following points are worth understanding:

-2. The observation template allows us to add coordinated parallels by checking the “coordinated parallels" box.
-We choose this option, and a pulldown menu appears.
-We select the option “NIRSpec MOS-NIRCam Imaging.”
+2. The observation template allows you to add coordinated parallels by checking the coordinated parallels box.
+Choose this option, and a pull-down menu appears.
+Select the option NIRSpec MOS-NIRCam Imaging.
 This selection causes a tab to appear below for defining the NIRCam parallels.
-We describe the procedure for adding these images below.
+The procedure for adding these images are described below.

-3. We see that the observations sum to 201,360 s (55.93 hours) of science time, and 262,196 s (72.83 hours) clock time when overheads are included.
+3. You'll see that the observations sum to 201,360 s (55.93 hours) of science time, and 262,196 s (72.83 hours) clock time when overheads are included.
 The exact timing in APT results can evolve with time, as STScI improves the timing model.
 If you are using the latest release of APT, these numbers may be slightly different.

-5. MSATA (MSA Target Acquisition) should be selected as the “TA Method,” in order to appropriately model the observing overheads.
+5. MSATA (MSA target acquisition) should be selected as the TA Method, in order to appropriately model the observing overheads.
 No further steps are required to define TA at the proposal stage.
 Tools and documentation will be forthcoming to help plan TA for accepted proposals.

-6. The “Science Parameters” box shows a list of exposures, as shown in Figure 1.
-Since we have selected NIRCam parallels, a pull-down menu labeled “Dither Type” appears.
+6. The Science Parameters box shows a list of exposures, as shown in Figure 1.
+Since you have selected NIRCam parallels, a pull-down menu labeled Dither Type appears.
 The options specify a set of “compromise dithers” to help sample the NIRCam PSF.
-We describe this below, where we define the NIRCam parallel exposures.
+This is described below, where you will define the NIRCam parallel exposures.

-7. The final box in the template, “Confirmation Images”, allows the user to define NIRSpec images to be taken after target acquisition.
+7. The final box in the template, Confirmation Images, allows the user to define NIRSpec images to be taken after target acquisition.
 These images, taken through a configured MSA, can be useful for verifying that the desired sources are in the slitlets.
 At present, confirmation images cannot be used when coordinated parallels are in place.
-Hence, we see that the confirmation image pull-down menu is greyed out.
+Hence, you'll see that the confirmation image pull-down menu is greyed out.
 In the future, it may be possible to obtain confirmation images for observations that include coordinated parallels.
 Additional information on confirmation images is in the NIRSpec MOS Operations - Confirmation Images article.

 8. Since this use-case presents a “proposal” rather than a flight-ready program update, and the MOS observations will be flagged in APT for an angle assignment, the program will not execute until STScI assigns an aperture position angle and the users re-plan their MOS observations to that value.